MPAS-Dev/MPAS-Model/docs/ocean/design_docs/vert-lagrang-remap/vert-lagrang-remap.rst

 Conservation details are discussed in implementation section "conservation."
 *Is PPR's conservation implementation equivalent to this equation?*

+*Do we need to change PPR's error flags to be consistent with MPAS?*
+*Do we need to add any additional error checks?*

 Specification of target grid:
 - Default is current vertical grid
 - Should be a function of z_surface and z_bottom
 - Damping function to limit the rate of grid movement in one timestep.
 *Identify parameters in damping function that should be namelist options*
-- Maximum/minimum thickness alteration: as described in Petersen et al. (2015)for ALE?
+- Maximum/minimum thickness alteration that must occur before remapping: as described in Petersen et al. (2015) for ALE?

 Implementation: hybrid coordinates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Namelist options:
-*Do we have to worry about consistency with initial thickness conditions*
+- for horizontally smoothing the grid prior to remapping *Do we have to worry about consistency with initial thickness conditions*

+Smoothing/conditioning the grid prior to remapping:
+- Volume-conserving

 Implementation: user specifications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Namelist options relevant to remapping:
 - order of the remapping
 - order of edge slope estimates
+- monotone limiter
+- boundary condition option
+- option to output some diagnostics?
 *Some other remapping options here*

 Implementation: multiple time stepping schemes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Namelist options
+- config_time_integrator = 'vertical_lagrangian_remap'

 A new function will be called instead of ocn_time_integrator_rk4 when VLR is active (e.g., ocn_time_integrator_rk4_vlr).
 This is motivated by the fact that the vertical velocity, thickness and tracer updates are performed in a different sequence.
 Some of the functions it calls (ocn_vert_transport_velocity_top, ocn_tend_thick, ocn_tend_tracer, etc.) may have substitutes or have embedded case-clauses for VLR.

 Implementation: not climate changing